 He won many victories in war.
 He had the utmost respect in his land.

-So when Elijah did not see him directly, he was not happy.
+So when Elisha did not see him directly, he was not happy.

-To make matters worse, Elijah sent him to go wash in the dirtiest river around.
+To make matters worse, Elisha sent him to go wash in the dirtiest river around.

 Naaman was about to walk away from his opportunity to live because he felt disrespected.